niklasramo/popo.js/README.md

 ###Prequisites

-* Target element's CSS position property must be "relative", "absolute" or "fixed".
+* Target's CSS position property must be *relative*, *absolute* or *fixed*.
-* The CSS display property of target, base and container can not be "none".
+* The CSS display property of target, base and container must not be *none*.

 ##Examples

-To make the examples a bit easier on the eyes, let's assume that you have at least three elements in your HTML document with ids "target", "base" and "container".
+To make the examples a bit easier on the eyes, let's assume that you have at least three elements in your HTML document with ids *target*, *base* and *container*.

 ```javascript
 var target = document.getElementById("target"),